maecana/inators/README.md

 ## Running the Program
 First, make sure the mouse is visible to the location where you plan to leave it.
 To run the program, run the following command in your terminal:
 `py deidleranator.py`

+## Creating the executable
+- First install pyinstaller
+`pip install pyinstaller`
+or imstall the required packages from the `requirements.txt` file

+- Then run the following command:
+`pyinstaller --onefile --path=deidleranator_venv/Lib/site-packages index.py`

+- Test the executable file located in the `dist` folder created by running the command above.

 ## Note
 Please add the name of the virtual environment to .gitignore if you plan to change it.